 The Simpsons.
 Bart Simpson and Principal Skinner on several occasions.
 In a rather poignant early episode when Skinner was sacked, he and Bart actually become good friends.
 When Skinner rejoins the military Bart even admits to Lisa that he misses him as a friend but misses him even more as an enemy.
 After Bart helps Skinner become principal again they both realize their friendship can only continue if Bart becomes a good student — something they both know isn't going to happen.

-Halfway invoked in Xiaolin Showdown after the monks team up with Jack Spicer in order to defeat Wuya.
+Brought up in Xiaolin Showdown after the monks team up with Jack Spicer in order to defeat Wuya.
 After they succeed Jack calls off the truce but Omi manages to guilt trip him (by using his Puppy-Dog Eyes) into offering to take everyone out for ice cream whenever they aren't fighting.
 The monks gladly accept the offer, but since they never actually stopped fighting, it never comes to fruition.

 In Street Sharks, the Seaviates aren't above pulling harmless pranks on the Sharks when they're not trying to kick each others' fins.